 The only way to change the way individuals experience their bodies is to educate them, and others, about natural variety.
 Showing them that there are so many different body types, in many shapes, sizes, and colours.
 And also including people of all kinds of genders in the gallery - because having a vulva doesn't define your gender.

-I hope that The Vulva Gallery can contribute in changing the way people view vulvas, by showing them that all vulvas are perfect just the way they are.
+I aim for The Vulva Gallery to contribute in changing the way people view vulvas, by showing them that all vulvas are perfect just the way they are.
 Because diversity is beautiful.

 The reason for using the word 'vulva' instead of 'vagina', is that the vagina is only the internal part of the female genitals.
 The vulva consists of the external part of the genital organs: the mons pubis, the labia majora and labia minora, the clitoris and the clitoral hood, the bulb of vestibule, the vulval vestibule, urinary meatus, greater and lesser vestibular glands, the vaginal opening, the pudendal cleft, sebaceous glands, the urogenital triangle (anterior part of the perineum), and pubic hair.
 We shouldn't reduce the vulva just to it's birth canal, when there's so much more to it than that!"